Codecademy/docs/content/css/concepts/animations/terms/animation-play-state/animation-play-state.md

 where `<value>` can be one of the following:

-- `paused`: the animation is paused.
+- `paused`: the animation is paused at the current state.
-- `running`: the animation is running.
+- `running`: the animation is running.This is the default value.

 ## Example 1